 6. Task: Create vocabulary Vines.

 Objective: Show a word on paper (perhaps a student could be filmed writing it), then record a visual representation of the term.
-Each Vine should be downloaded onto the school’s own intranet so students can easily access them.
+Each short video should be shared with the whole class so students can easily access them.
 This is also a great exercise for foreign language classes.